RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/Backlink highlighting - Basics.md

 However, it doesn't work in the opposite way.
 While jumping to a text selection in a PDF from a markdown file works like a charm, you can't go to the markdown file linking to the text selection.
 Also, it is difficult to see what parts of the PDF is referenced in your notes at a glance.

-## Backlink highlighting
+## Introducing backlink highlighting

+Here's where PDF++ comes in.

-Now, enable PDF++.
+Now, enable the plugin.
 You will find the text that you linked to in the previous step is displayed with a highlight.
 It makes it easy to identify the text selections with backlinks.

 ![[Pasted image 20240224153532.png]]
 ### Open backlinks from PDFs